 Up to 29 students will be accepted into the program each semester.
 Due to the enrollment limitation, not all qualified applicants may be offered a seat in the program.

-The college will contact the applicant regarding his or her admission status approximately within one month after the application deadline.
+The College will contact the applicant regarding his or her admission status approximately one month after the application deadline.

-All classes other than the clinical practicum are offered online.
-Class work is completed on a weekly basis.
+All classes including the clinical practicum are offered online.
+Classwork is completed every week.
 Online courses require self-direction and discipline with good time management and organizational skills.
-For an online class, the recommended hours a student should spend is 3-4 hours a week per credit, so if you are taking a 3-credit course you should expect to spend 9-12 hours a week.
+For an online class, the recommended hours a student should spend is 3-4 hours a week per credit, so if you are taking a three-credit course you should expect to spend 9-12 hours a week.

 At this time, courses are offered fall and spring semesters.
 Only HIMC 2140 Professional Clinical Practicum is offered in the summer.

-Students who work full time with family/personal commitments are suggested enrollment of 6 credits per semester.
-Students who work 20 hours with family/personal commitments are suggested enrollment of 9 credits per semester.
+Students who work full time with family/personal commitments are suggested enrollment of two classes per semester.
+Students who work 20 hours with family/personal commitments are suggested enrollment of three classes per semester.

-- Will I be able to complete the clinical practicum in Rochester or in my local area?
+Will I have to complete the clinical practicum in Rochester or in my local area?

-Yes.
-Prior to completing the clinical practicum a national criminal background check is required to ensure a safe environment for both students and the public and to meet the contractual requirements of area healthcare facilities.
+No, however, most on-site practicums will require a national criminal background check to ensure a safe environment for both students and the public and to meet the contractual requirements of healthcare facilities.
 The background check is paid by the student and is currently $55.00.
 In the workforce, most hospitals and consultant companies require a background check.